 Player Support Required

 Required in Response No

 Parent InLine

 Bounded 0-1

-Content A string value that describes a longer description of the ad
+Content A string that provides a long ad description

 3.4.7 Advertiser

 Providing an advertiser name can help publishers prevent display of the ad with its competitors.
 Ad serving parties and publishers should identify how to interpret values provided within this element.